nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 The `newItem.Title` property has already been set by ASP.NET Core's model binder, so this method only needs to create an ID and set the default values for the other properties.
 Then, the new item is added to the database context.
 It isn't actually saved until you call `SaveChangesAsync()`.
 If the save operation was successful, `SaveChangesAsync()` will return 1.

-> Sidebar: The above is just one way to build this functionality.
+> The above is just one way to build this functionality.
 If you want to display a separate page for adding a new item (for a complicated entity that contains a lot of properties, for example), you could create a new view that's bound to the model you need the user to provide values for.
 ASP.NET Core can render a form automatically for the properties of the model using a feature called **tag helpers**.
 You can find examples in the ASP.NET Core documentation at https://docs.asp.net.

 ### Try it out